- About Us

 Parking in front of your residence:

 Unfortunately, we have no legal or inherent right to the parking spaces in front of our homes.
 Parking on city streets is available to anyone, whether or not they reside on our street or not.

 We realize that there are a great deal of residents that own numerous vehicles without adequate off street parking, or have chosen to use their garages or driveways for other purposes.
 Although this fact is unfortunate and inconsiderate to others in the neighborhood, we have no legal authority to remove these vehicles if legally parked on a city street and driven on a regular basis.

 Vehicles stored on the street:

 There are two municipal codes that govern vehicles parked or stored on the street.
 One allows for vehicles to be towed as abandoned after being marked as such for 72 hours.
-The other allows for a vehicle to be cited if it can be determined that the vehicle has been stored on the street for more than 5 consecutive days.
+Abandoned means cars that have been parked or discarded for long periods of time and show signs that they have not been moved, such as flat tires or dirt and debris on or about the vehicle.
+The other code allows for a vehicle to be cited if it can be determined that the vehicle has been stored on the street for more than 5 consecutive days.